Abdullah Aymaz: Career

 After graduating from the İzmir Higher Islamic Institute, Aymaz worked as a teacher in Tire and İzmir.
 He later held administrative positions in several private educational foundations.
 During his time in high school, he wrote up articles for Gurbet magazine.

 In 1979, his religious and educational articles began to be published in Sızıntı magazine, which is the very first publication of Hizmet Movement.
 His career as a journalist as well as a writer started in 1988 when he started to work for the Turkish newspaper Zaman.
 As of 1988, his journalism career commenced in Zaman newspaper, in which he also served as editor-in-chief until 1992.
 In his newspaper columns, he focused on themes such as faith, morality, education, and human values.

 As writer, he published more than 50 books under the pen names of Huseyin Bayram, Ismail Yediler and Safvet Senih.
-Aymaz currently resides in Germany and continues his writings and programs in Europe-based media outlets.
+Aymaz resides in Germany as of 2025 and continues his writings and programs in Europe-based media outlets.

+Aymaz serves as Vorsitzender (chair of the supervisory board) of Stiftung Dialog und Bildung, a Berlin-based foundation promoting inter-cultural dialogue and education.

 In March 1997, he conveyed Fethullah Gülen's letter to Pope John Paul II.
 Since the days in İzmir, where Gülen's outstanding discourse began to crystallize, Abdullah Aymaz has become an integral part of him and the movement.

+In November 2025, Aymaz delivered the opening speech at a Nostra Aetate 60th anniversary event in a church, discussing the document's provisions on Muslim-Christian relations, shared Abrahamic heritage, and calls for mutual understanding.
+He referenced historical examples including Fethullah Gülen's 1998 meeting with Pope John Paul II.

-Following the investigations launched after July 15, 2016, he was accused by the Turkish government of being a leader of a terrorist organization.
+Following the investigations launched after 15 July 2016, he was accused by the Turkish government of being a leader of the Gülen movement and of heading a terrorist organization.
+However, the Gülen movement is not designated as a terrorist organization by the European Union, the United States, the United Kingdom, Canada, Australia and New Zealand due to lack of credible evidence.

+Books

+Abdullah Aymaz's published works include both printed books and E-books.